I often hear of, or run across people who espouse all sorts of ... well, quite frankly, incoherent, silly ideas and beliefs.

 And so it goes.

 We don't go up the hierarchy, as much as we go wider.
-We just get more 'one-stuff' to cooperate with us.
+We just get more "one-stuff" to cooperate with us.

+Think of an individual within a community.
 All made of the same one-stuff.
 But the individual (citizen, employee) exerts influence by how much cooperation he/she gets with other 'one-stuff'.

-"Powerful beings" in our communities are called leaders, or movie-stars, or whatever, but they all share one thing.
-They get our cooperation (usually in the form of adulation, or awe or whatever we feel we're not).
+"Powerful beings" in our communities are called leaders, or movie-stars, or whatever, but they all share one thing: they get our cooperation (usually in the form of adulation, or awe or whatever we feel we're not).
+But since we're all made of the same one-stuff, it's just us lending them the use of our one-stuff. :)

 Wonderful stuff.

-btw, Jesus was obviously onto this-- about the "one-stuffness of life".
-When he said if ye have faith as a grain of mustard seed, say unto the mountain move, and it will hop skip and jump into yonder sea, he understand the inherent one-stuffness of life.
+btw, Jesus was obviously onto this — about the "one-stuffness of life".
+When he said if ye have faith as a grain of mustard seed, say unto the mountain move, and it will hop skip and jump into yonder sea, he understood the inherent one-stuffness of life.
 For in order to get a mountain to move, one has to get its cooperation.
 We've learned enough to do "little mountains" (as tested throughout nearly 30 years of tests at Princeton University).
 It's just a matter of scale, that's all.